Crivoi/sportCompassStore/README.md

 After that, open a command prompt and navigate to the "sport_compass_store" folder inside the project and run:
  - npm start

+For the testing enviroment, inside the same folder, run:
+ - npm run cypress - this should open the **Cypress** interface from which you can select the *sample_spec.js* file and open it, which will begin testing (it may take 45-60 seconds for the test to run for the first time)

 If all the requirements in the next section are met, the browser should open up and the store should be visible for you to browse and enjoy.

 ## Prerequisites